Will Montenegro turn its back on the West? – DW – 08/04/2024

 But observers say that this could now be set to change, thanks to a new government.
 "It is dangerously dividing society and calling the European path and character of the state into question," Zeljko Ivanovic, director of the center-left Vijesti newspaper, wrote this week.

-The two are avowed Putin supporters, indirectly oppose Montenegro's independence from Serbia, and reject both EU integration and NATO membership.
-Instead, they call into question the very identity and raison d'être of their country by advocating for close ties between Montenegro and Serbia, opposing Kosovo as an independent state, and denying the Srebrenica genocide.
+The two are avowed Putin supporters, indirectly oppose Montenegro's independence from Serbia and reject both EU integration and NATO membership.
+Instead, they have called into question the very identity and raison d'etre of their country by advocating for close ties between Montenegro and Serbia, opposing Kosovo as an independent state and denying the Srebrenica genocide.

-The entry of politicians such as Mandic and Knezevic into the governing coalition was part of a deal between Prime Minister Spajic and pro-Serbian parties.
+The entry of politicians such as Mandic and Knezevic into the governing coalition was part of a deal between Prime Minister Spajic and pro-Serbia parties.

-After elections a year ago Spajic's pro-European party only held a slim majority and, to win power, had to be supported by 13 MPs from the pro-Serbian bloc.
+After the June 2023 election, Spajic's pro-European party only held a slim majority and, to win power, had to be supported by 13 lawmakers from the pro-Serbia bloc.
 In return, these parties were promised the ministerial posts that they have just been given.
 Neither the NSD and DNP, nor their leaders Mandic and Knezevic, hold any key posts in the new government.
 But whether the cooperation will provide "more stability" for Spajic's government, as the prime minister has promised, is questionable.

-The US government, which had previously taken a clear stand against the involvement of pro-Serbian parties, reacted promptly.
+The US government, which had previously taken a clear stand against the involvement of pro-Serbia parties, reacted promptly.

-In a statement to Radio Free Europe's Croatian service, the US embassy in the capital Podgorica said that it was concerned about the inclusion in the Montenegrin government of parties and leaders who do not condemn Russian aggression against Ukraine, reject EU sanctions against Russia, and whose actions contradict the principle of neighborly relations.
+In a statement to Radio Free Europe's Croatian service, the US embassy in the capital, Podgorica, said it was concerned about the inclusion in the Montenegrin government of parties and leaders who do not condemn Russian aggression against Ukraine, reject EU sanctions against Russia and whose actions contradict the principle of neighborly relations.

-Neighboring Croatia had a particularly strong reaction: The day after the government reshuffle, Croatia's Ministry of Foreign Affairs declared three high-ranking politicians to be persona non grata.
+Neighboring Croatia had a particularly strong reaction: The day after the government reshuffle, Croatia's Foreign Affairs Ministry declared three high-ranking politicians to be persona non grata.

 In addition to Mandic and Knezevic, this included Deputy Prime Minister Aleksa Becic, a centrist politician whose positions often fluctuate.
 The three are no longer welcome in Croatia due to systematically disrupting neighborly relations and abusing Croatia for domestic political purposes, the statement said.